19th Amendment Centennial Events

 August 27, 1 p.m.
 ET

 Ida B. Wells, portrayed by a reenactor, speaks on her life and the impact that African American women had in the fight for women’s rights before and after the ratification of the 19th Amendment.
+Following the presentation, join A’Lelia Bundles in a special conversation with Ida B. Wells’ great-granddaughter Michelle Duster.
 Presented by the National Archives Foundation.

 August 27, 5 p.m.
 ET

 "Women in Leadership: Leading Through a Pandemic," a Future Forum presented by the Lyndon Baines Johnson Presidential Library, will highlight how COVID-19 has impacted female leaders in healthcare, education, civic engagement, and mental health spaces.
-The videos will be released the first week of August.
+The video is available on the LBJ Library website.

 Learn more and register.